* Putin signs decree pardoning Khodorkovsky

 His mother Marina, 79, told Reuters from her home outside Moscow: "I want to just hug him.
 I don't even know yet what I am going to say to him."

 Her son said last month that she was facing a second bout of cancer and he might not see her again.
-His father told Reuters they planned to travel to Berlin on Saturday.
+She had his father told Reuters they planned to travel to Berlin on Saturday.

 Khodorkovsky, named a "prisoner of conscience" by Amnesty International, said he was eager to hug his loved ones.
 "I will welcome the opportunity to celebrate this upcoming holiday season with my family."